What is Thematic Analysis? A Comprehensive Guide to Methods & AI-Powered Tools

 Addressing Specific Business Questions

-Business insights can be derived through thematic analysis to answer a variety of business questions, such as:
+You can derive business insights through thematic analysis to answer a variety of business questions, such as:

 • What are the most common reasons for customer churn?